youhengzhou/sample-jsoneng-tutorial/README.md

 Hello, this is a sample tutorial project for my Jsoneng JSON based database.

-Please refer to: https://github.com/youhengzhou/jsoneng-js for the NPM package
+Please refer to: https://github.com/youhengzhou/jsoneng-js for the Github project repo

 Please refer to: https://www.npmjs.com/package/jsoneng for the NPM package